 For example, you are 65 when you buy your Medigap policy.
 You will pay $120 per month to maintain your coverage.
 Your premium will go up each year as you get older.
 At age 66, you may pay $126 per month.
 At age 67, it might increase to $132.

 When you turn 72, you might be paying $165 per month.
-However, if your sister is 72 when she purchases her Medigap plan, her premium might start at $165 per month.
+However, if your sister is 72 when she purchases her Medigap plan, her monthly premium might be $165.
 It will then go up from $165 yearly as she ages.

 Now you know how much Medigap costs, so come find out what it will cost you.